dhiresh17/CloudCvrTask2/README.md

 ## View the test execution report:

-There would be "test-report.html" file generated.
+There would be "test-report.html" file generated after executing tests.
 To view the report open in any browser.